 5. CONCLUSION

 The significant findings, as above, from the experiment carried out, bring the conclusion that foliar application of micronutrients had a substantial impact on eleven years old kinnow quality parameters.
-It is concluded that in foliar application of nutrients experiment, the quality parameters viz. juice content, total soluble solid, acidity, ascorbic acid, brix to acid ratio, non reducing sugar and total sugar were recorded maximum with foliar application of K2SO4 2.0% whereas; minimum peel content, rag content, peel thickness were found with ZnSO4 0.4%.
+It is concluded that in foliar application of nutrients experiment, the quality parameters viz. juice content, total soluble solid, acidity, ascorbic acid, brix-to-acid ratio, non-reducing sugar and total sugar were recorded maximum with foliar application of K2SO4 2.0% whereas; minimum peel content, rag content, peel thickness were found with ZnSO4 0.4%.

 Table 1: Effect of foliar application of nutrients on juice content of Kinnow mandarin